Number 11

 No.11, 33rd Lane, Bagatelle Road, Colombo 03

-Number 11 may be visited exclusively through guided tours, available only at the times listed below.
+Number 11 may only be visited by joining one of the Trust's guided tours, available at the times listed below.

-Please note that to conserve our collections, tour numbers are limited and allocated on a first-come, first-served basis.
+Please note that to preserve the premises for future generations and help conserve our collections, tour numbers are limited in size and tickets are allocated on a first-come, first-served basis.

 Visit Times